ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 #### Multiple from properties

 From can take an array of property names and/or JSONPath expressions.
-Map will try the names and expressions in order and the first non null value is copied to the target property.
+Map will try the names and expressions in order and the first non-null value is copied to the target property.

 ```JSON
 [